OasisDigital/angular-aot-closure/README.md

 ```

 Unfortunately, a consequence of using Angular as FESM is that each
-major Angular library (for example "core") appears is just a single
+major Angular library (for example "core") appears as just a single
 entry in this map.